mk-fg/linux-ebpf-connection-overseer/README.md

   submodule dependency), and only [SDL3] + [SDL3_ttf] (Simple DirectMedia Layer 3.x)
   libraries installed on the system in order to run.

     Will not work with older SDL 1.x and 2.x library branches (different API).

-  `git submodule init && git submodule update` needs to be run first to fetch tinyspline build dependency library.
+    `git submodule init && git submodule update` needs to be run first to fetch tinyspline build-time dependency library.\
     Can be built separately using `make leco-sdl-widget` command.

+Running `make` without parameters includes building all these components.

 [cmake]: https://cmake.org/
 [make]: https://www.gnu.org/software/make